 Academic Support and Learning Advancement supports the diverse community of Northwestern undergraduates in achieving their full academic potential.
-We strive to enhance the undergraduate experience at Northwestern by helping students
+We strive to enhance the undergraduate academic experience at Northwestern by using research-based programming to help students

 - make successful academic transitions from high school to Northwestern, and continuously expand their capacity to be successful at Northwestern;